sierra-alpha/ZSH_Custom/README.md

 ![](documentation/batteryPromptColour.png)

 Hope fully thats self explanatory, only works for macOS currently but easy to modify the battery_prompt_colour.zsh as per the comments found in it.
 Feel free to open up a pull request if you implement it.

+## Runc

+`Runc` is a little script to make, run and then remove the executable file, it takes a c or cpp file as an argument and compiles it and runs it.
+Full credit to Ben Allen.

+## Github Create Repo

+use `ghrc <username> <reponame> -p -d <description>`

+`-p                = use this option to set github repo as private` `-d (optional)     = a description and requires a description after it`

+to create a repo online at github, it will prompt you to enter your password.

+username is the github username for the repository

+requires the alias.zsh file for this shor command.

+## Github Initialise local, create remote and link

+use `ginit` (same arguments as [Github Create Repo](#github-create-repo)) to run the initialise the directory with git, create a readme, stage the changes commit them, then uses [Github Create Repo](#github-create-repo) to create a remote repo and to set the origin to this remote and then link the local to the remote